MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/preview-plugin.md

 > [!NOTE]
 >
-> * The `preview` plugin returns two results tables, and therefore it should the last operator of the query.
-Using additional operators after using `preview` will result in a query failure.
+> * Using additional operators after the `preview` plugin results in a query failure.
+The `preview` plugin should be the last operator of the query because it returns two result tables.

 ## Example